mattchx/new-hatched-egg/README.md

 * 4) Display more information about the data fetched and create expandable views.
 --> DONE!!!!
 (HALF)
 * 5) Create text inputs for each item in the list, and be able to save information inputted data.
 Add more filtering capabilities.
+- notes can me made for each user.

 :rocket: :metal: :octocat: